Braking Habits: The Ultimate Guide to Better Braking

 The first and most important thing to know about proficient braking on a street motorcycle is that you should predominately use your front brake.

-I’ll unpack all the physics of why in the articles below.
-Here, I’ll simply make the point that your front brake has far more stopping power than your rear brake—especially during emergency stopping situations when it matters most.
+I’ll unpack the physics of why in the articles below.
+Here, I’ll simply make the point that your front brake has far more stopping power than your rear brake—especially during emergency stops when it matters most.

 But getting all riders to believe this is challenging.
 Even some seasoned riders still believe the myth that using your front brake is dangerous.